Inverse problem in the LaMET framework: -reconstruction in LaMET and SDF

-An interesting development towards uncertainty quantification is the derivation of a ``rigorous upper-bound'' on the uncertainty of $x$-reconstruction for the case of an exponential decay in Appendix B of Ref.~\cite{Gao:2021dbh}.
-However, it leads to a fairly unrealistic assessment of the situation in the SDF framework.
+This excessive importance devoted to the asymptotic behavior leads to a surprising uncertainty assessment by the authors of Ref.~\cite{Gao:2021dbh} when it comes to evaluating the ``upper-bound'' on uncertainty in the situation of the SDF framework.
 Having concluded that the quasi-PDF could have an absolute uncertainty of ``less than 0.15 at $x = 0.5$'' by assuming a specific exponential convergence to zero, the authors apply their reasoning to a power-decaying tail and conclude that ``the uncertainty in the FT is of orders of magnitude larger than that of extrapolation with exponential decay.''
+This claim was made despite the fact that earlier published studies~\cite{Karpie:2019eiq,Alexandrou:2020tqq} of non-parametric methods without exponential assumptions show in closure tests to fall within their stated bound with $N_x=1$ or 2 in some cases.